-- 48th month of employment for employees engaged in a role that is 90% or more externally funded. - 36th month of employment for employees are engaged to backfill a permanent employee. - 24th month of employment in all other circumstances.
+- 48th month of employment for employees engaged in a role that is 90% or more externally funded. - 36th month of employment for employees engaged to backfill a permanent employee. - 24th month of employment in all other circumstances.

-This provision does not apply to overseas residents employed on temporary entry visas.
+This provision does not apply to overseas residents employed on temporary visas.

 All employees, including casuals, have the right to seek a review of their contract status from their manager.
-If an employee is dissatisfied with the decision of their manager, they may appeal to the Chief Operating Officer at any time during their contracted period.
+If an employee is dissatisfied with the decision of their manager, they may appeal to the Director of Corporate Services at any time during their contracted period.